 As elsewhere, the outcome of the worldwide conflict shaped the nation.
-“The Winter War is always topical when speaking about Finnish self-consciousness” says Antero Holmila, researcher at the University of Jyväskylä with a background in British academia, and editor of a book entitled Talvisota muiden silmin (The Winter War through the Eyes of Others).
+“The Winter War is always topical when speaking about Finnish self-consciousness” says Antero Holmila, a researcher at the University of Jyväskylä with a background in British academia, and the editor of a book entitled Talvisota muiden silmin (The Winter War through the Eyes of Others).

 Rising above the national perspective

 Holmila does not set out to provoke or challenge, but to seek room for more hues of history and nuances to the tale.
 Since the war is still strongly a part of Finnish culture and society, he wanted to deconstruct and broaden the scope of the traditional view of little heroic Finland.
 “I wanted to bring the international narrative to the forefront,” he explains.
 “Deconstructing national myths is not only a trend among historians, but an important direction to take.”

 Holmila sees the Winter War as a part of European history and as one piece of the bigger Second World War puzzle.
 “Remembering our war does not differ much from how the Second World War at large is remembered in Europe.
 Having a last round of veterans and eyewitness accounts brings an added dimension to this anniversary and a chance to use history for politics.
 Pointing out the importance of the war is also one way of honouring the veterans,” he says.

 Heroic tale or trauma?